william-tran/cf-summit-shanghai-2015/README.md

 mvn cargo:run
    ```

-1. In a new shell in the /uaa subfolder, create the new Identity Zone, clients and users
+1. In a new shell in the /uaa subfolder, create the new Identity Zone, clients and users.
+Login with u:marissa p:koala when prompted in the browser.

    ```
 . create-zone.sh